 So for S, we have the famous Bengali sweet Sondesh

 I made these with almost 6 liters of milk.
-However I am giving you the measurement for 1 litre
+However, I am giving you the measurement for 1 liter

 Sondesh | Bengali Sandesh